iamstgt/twitter_sentiment/README.md

 # twitter_sentiment
-Extract the latest 200 tweets from target account, identify emotional tone of each tweet.
+Twitter sentiment analysis API identifying the emotional tone of the tweets.